- Gene editing

 The Dharmacon Edit-R CRISPR-Cas9 platform includes the three critical components required for gene editing in mammalian cells, based on the natural S. pyogenes system:

-- A plasmid, protein, mRNA, or lentiviral vector expressing a mammalian codon-optimized gene sequence encoding Cas9 nuclease
+- A protein, mRNA, or lentiviral vector expressing a mammalian codon-optimized gene sequence encoding Cas9 nuclease

 - A chemically synthesized trans-activating CRISPR RNA (tracrRNA), and